alexbecker/prompt-injection/paper.typ

 Direct prompt injection hardening was first attempted by OpenAI, which introduced the *Instruction Hierarchy* dataset containing conflicting system, user and tool content, and fine-tuned GPT-3.5 on it to respect their precedence rules @wallace2024instructionhierarchy.
-*Instructional Segment Embedding (ISE)* introduces a four-way segment embedding (`system`, `user`, `data`, `response`) which handles both direct and indirect prompt injection attacks.
+*Instructional Segment Embedding (ISE)* introduces a four-way segment embedding (`system`, `user`, `data`, `response`) which handles both direct and indirect prompt injections.
 Fine-tuning Llama-2-7B with ISE improves its performance on both the Instruction Hierarchy dataset and StruQ's indirect prompt injection benchmark @ise2025, but does not achieve parity with SecAlign on indirect prompt injection.